orijtech/sqlcommenter-website/content/java/hibernate/_index.md

 ### Using the integration

-You can include this integration in your Java programs in 2 ways
+You can include this integration in your Java programs in 2 ways.

 #### Persistance XML file